RotesBlatt/disco-salad/README.md

 <!-- Usage -->
 ## Usage

 First, invite the bot to your server by going to the [Discord Developer Portal](https://discord.com/developers/applications) and selecting your application (bot).
-Then go to the tab "OAuth2" and select "URL Generator", select the "bot" scope and give it the "Administrator" permissions.
-Now you'll see a generated URL which you can copy into a new tab and invite the bot to a server where you are an admin".
+Then on the left, go to the tab "OAuth2" and select "URL Generator".
+On the right side select the "bot" scope and give it the "Administrator" permissions.
+Now you'll see a generated URL which you can copy into a new tab and invite the bot to a server where you have administrator privileges.

 After inviting the bot to the server, you can start the party!
 Just get into a voice channel and type your first command into any text channel!